vlazzarini/vanilla/10.Tonnetz/README.md

 }
 ```

-In order to provide visual feedback to the user, the Csound
+In order to provide visual feedback to the user, we need to
-code uses an output control channel, which sends out the latest MIDI
-on/off note.
-We can define a listener to deal with this,
+retrieve the note on/off status for each Note object in the
+Tonnetz.
+This is done through two components:

+1. In the Csound CSD code, we have a table of size 128
+that holds the on/off status for each note (1 or 0, respectively).
+2. On the JS side, we define a listening callback on a timeout,
+which regularly checks the values on that table and sets the
+status of each Note,

 ```
-// control channel listener
+// listen for note status
-async function controlListen() {
+async function noteListen() {
 if(csound) {
-// get the control channel value let note = await csound.getControlChannel("notenum");
+// get the table with note status let noteTab = await csound.tableCopyOut(7);
 // loop through the notes
 for(let i=0; i < nn.length; i++) {
+// loop through table
+for(let k=0; k < noteTab.length; k++) {
-// set the notes to ON if they have the same note number if(nn[i].note == note) nn[i].on = true
+// set the status for each Note if(k == nn[i].note) nn[i].on = noteTab[k];
-// or OFF if they are negative else if(nn[i].note == -note) nn[i].on = false;
 }
 }
 // recurse
-setTimeout(controlListen);
+setTimeout(noteListen,10);
 }
+}
 ```

 and prime it with

 ```
-setTimeout(controlListen);
+setTimeout(noteListen);
 ```

-This listener is therefore used to update the Note list.
-However, due to the asynchronous nature of the
-control messages, it may miss some note messages
-if a number of these are received in quick
-succession.
-That is only the case if external
-MIDI input is used, as the Tonnetz graphical
-interface input is strictly monophonic, as we will see
- next.

-To enable MIDI control from the interface, we need to do is to set a
+To enable MIDI control from the interface, all we need to do is to set a
-function to respond to mouse clicks on canvas.
-The idea here is to check
-the mouse position against the Tonnetz and then issue a MIDI note on message
+couple of functions to respond to mouse clicks on canvas.
+The idea here is to check the mouse position against the Tonnetz and then issue a MIDI note on message
 to Csound for the corresponding note number,

 ```